 Although wine is still the staple of the Italian liquid diet, beer is becoming more popular.
-As well as the supermarket brands like Peroni and Moretti, there is an increasing number of artisanal beers on the market.
+As well as the supermarket brands like Peroni and Moretti, there are an increasing number of craft beers on the market.

-The beers you're most likely to come across on a trip to Rome are Peroni, Nastro Azzurro, and variations on the Moretti brand.
+The beers you're most likely to come across on a trip to Rome are Peroni, Nastro Azzurro, Moretti, and Menabrea.

 Owned by Heineken since 1996, Moretti make around half a dozen different beers, easily identifiable by the moustachioed Alpine gentleman on the label.